Gitesh1998/Line-Following-Using-TurtleBot-3-Burger/README.md

 4️⃣ **Optimize Computational Efficiency** – Use **hardware acceleration** (e.g., OpenCV with CUDA on Jetson Nano) to process images faster, improving real-time performance.

 5️⃣ **ROS2 Navigation Stack Integration** – Replace the custom waypoint system with the **ROS2 Navigation Stack** for more autonomous and optimized path planning.

-Would you like additional ideas based on real-world applications? 🚀

 ### Contact: